Title 18: Health

 (9) require each hospital to file an analysis that reflects a reduction in net revenue needs from non-Medicaid payers equal to any anticipated increase in Medicaid, Medicare, or another public health care program reimbursements, and to any reduction in bad debt or charity care due to an increase in the number of insured individuals;

-(10) require each hospital to provide information on administrative costs, as defined by the board, including specific information on the amounts spent on marketing and advertising costs.
+(10) require each hospital to provide information on administrative costs, as defined by the Board, including specific information on the amounts spent on marketing and advertising costs; and

 (c) Individual hospital budgets established under this section shall: